What Does it Take to Be a Mechanical Engineer?

 The table below shows some of the most common industries where those employed in this career field work.

-Those thinking about becoming a Mechanical Engineer might also be interested in the following careers:
+Those interested in being a Mechanical Engineer may also be interested in:

 References: